Mahamud235/Fullstack-PHP-Laravel-MySQL-JavaScript-Vue.js-Dev-Pack/README.md

 ## 📋 Installation

 ✅ Full Installation Guide (for Everyone)
-Follow these simple steps to install the Laravel Fullstack Dev Pack extension locally — no Node.js required!
+Follow these simple steps to install the Dev Pack extension on Visual Studio Code (VS Code)

 🔽 Step 1: Repo Download
 Go to the GitHub repository page